kilpkonn/msc-thesis/main.typ

 That however is out of scope of this thesis.

 In addition to technical limitations, there is also some motivation from user perspective for the tool to give also suggestions that do not borrow check.
-In @usability-of-ownership they found that it is very common that the programmer has to restructure the program to satisfy the borrow checker.
+It is very common that the programmer has to restructure the program to satisfy the borrow checker @usability-of-ownership.
 The simplest case for it is to either move some lines around in function or to add ```rust .clone()``` to avoid moving the value.
 For example consider @rust-autocompletion with the cursor at "```rust |```":
 #figure(